 Florida Department of Health: For all health-related questions related to COVID-19 in Florida, please contact the Florida Department of Health’s COVID-19 call center, 24 hours a day, 7 days a week.

 Monday – Friday, 8 a.m – 5 p.m.

-FEMA Rumor Control: The Federal Emergency Management Agency has created a Rumor Control webpage to help distinguish between rumors and facts in response to COVID-19.
+FEMA Rumor Control: The Federal Emergency Management Agency has created a Rumor Control page to help distinguish between rumors and facts in response to COVID-19.